-As Serena fights for the throne, a duchess is expected to watch
+As Serena fights for the throne, a duchess watches

 Markle, appearing an equally devoted friend, made the last-minute decision to fly to the Big Apple after seeing Williams beat Elina Svitolina in her semi-final, according to the Times.

-When she arrives on Saturday, she’ll take one of the most sought-after spots in sport.
+On Saturday, she commands one of the most sought-after spots in sport.

 Demand for tickets to see whether Williams could capture an elusive record-equaling 24th major title was at a similar level to a year ago when she fell in the final to Naomi Osaka.